totallywanderlost/website/README.md

 ## Setup

-This will install `asdf` and use that to install the required versions of `ruby` and `python` and the required dependencies for each.
-It assumes you donn't already have `asdf` configured.
+This will install `asdf` and use that to install the required versions of `ruby`, `python` and 'node and the required dependencies for each.

     make setup